yeff-bridges/Keith-and-Jeremy/README.md

 # Keith-and-Jeremy
-For bullshitting and educational purposes only!
+For clowning and educational purposes only!